 The process might sound complicated, error-prone, and time-intensive.
 That’s because it is, but it doesn’t have to be.
-Sustain.Life’s carbon footprint calculator makes this process quick, easy, and, best of all, it’s free.
+Sustain.Life’s carbon footprint calculators makes this process quick and easy.
 It also allows businesses to calculate those more challenging scope 3 emissions.

 Take measured steps and promote your success

 While measuring carbon dioxide emissions alone won’t save money, it drives goal-setting on your way to becoming a more sustainable restaurant.
 Carbon accounting is an ongoing process.
 Tracking progress over time is essential to see how your efficiency projects perform.

 As you take on waste reduction projects and better manage your energy use and GHG emissions, always remember to celebrate and communicate your progress toward becoming a more green restaurant.
 A shrinking carbon footprint creates marketing opportunities—both on social media and in the press—to stand out from competitors while attracting employees and customers alike.
 Measuring GHG emissions and promoting reduction efforts are natural entry points and foundational restaurant sustainability practices for any long-term strategy that drives continued business improvements and builds resilience, especially in uncertain times.